TSI Frequently Asked Questions

 If you fail your TSI course or withdraw from Texas Tech University for any reason, you will be required to re-take the TSI course during your next semester of enrollment.

-When do I have to meet with my advisor?
+When do I meet with my TSI advisor?

-Until you are "TSI Complete" you are required to meet with your TSI advisor before registering for the subsequent term to update your contract and move your TSI hold.
+Until you are "TSI Complete" you are required to meet with your TSI advisor before registering for every upcoming term to update your contract and move your TSI hold.

-Your TSI Advisor will contact you at your TTU email address and at strive.ttu.edu when it is time for you to meet with your TSI Advisor.
+Your TSI Advisor will contact you at your TTU email address and at strive.ttu.edu when it is time for you to meet for TSI advising.

 How do I make an appointment with my TSI Advisor?

-- Serena Sosa: If your last name begins with the letters A – J, your advisor is Serena Sosa
+- If your last name begins with the letters A – K: your advisor is Erin Engelhardt

-- Ashley Ross: If your last name begins with the letters K – Z, your advisor is Ashley Ross
+- If your last name begins with the letters L – Z: your advisor is Kylee Syra

-If you are not TSI Complete for reading and/or writing, you are restricted from taking English, History, and Political Science.
-If you are not TSI Complete for mathematics, you are restricted from taking any college-level MATH course and PHIL 2310.
+If you are not TSI Complete for reading and/or writing, you will be REQUIRED to enroll in ENGL 1301.
+If you are not TSI Complete for mathematics, you may restricted from taking any college-level MATH course or you may be REQUIRED to enroll in MATH 1300, Math 1320, Math 1330, or Math 2300.